thacherT1D/webdevstuff/Agile_Project_Management/Group_New_Technology_Project.desc.md

 There are some constraints around what technologies MUST be present in your app.
 Check out [Create and deploy a web app](#create-deploy) below.

+The project proposal should be submitted as a pull request against [this repo](https://github.com/gSchool/group-project-proposals).

 ## Follow Agile Workflow

 * The methodologies, tools, and roles you use are up to your team.